MLS marks new attendance record while TV ratings lag

 ESPN averaged 272,000 for 30 telecasts this regular season on ESPN and ESPN2, and Fox averaged 236,000 for 33 broadcasts on FS1 and Fox.
 In addition, Univision is averaging 250,000 viewers for its Spanish-language MLS telecasts.

-But the Premier League attracts a larger audience averaging 422,000 on NBC, NBCSN and CNBC, even though many matches are on weekend mornings.
+But the Premier League attracts a larger audience, averaging 422,000 on NBC, NBCSN and CNBC, even though many matches are on weekend mornings.

 "We're not the Premier League," Garber said, pointing out last year's MLS Cup drew 1.4 million viewers on Fox.
 "The fact that we're able to generate ratings growth across all of our partners here and in Canada, and dramatic growth in Canada, is a positive.
 So we actually, we and our partners, feel pretty darn good."

 Player payroll has increased as MLS keeps adding what it calls Targeted Allocation Money.
-While several older American players have returned to MLS from Europe, many of the teens viewed as the future of the U.S. national team have gone abroad as they emerge from the MLS youth acadamies, which have been mandated by the league since 2007 and produced more than 250 players with first-team MLS contracts.
+While several older American players have returned to MLS from Europe, many of the teens viewed as the future of the U.S. national team have gone abroad as they emerge from the MLS youth academies, which have been mandated by the league since 2007 and produced more than 250 players with first-team MLS contracts.

 Pulisic, at 19 already the leading American star, left Hershey, Pennsylvania, to sign with Borussia Dortmund at age 16, able because of his grandfather's Croatian citizenship to play in Europe before he turned 18.
 McKennie left FC Dallas' academy when he turned 18, signed with Schalke and scored in his U.S. debut this week.

-"I didn't want to become of those guys that started in MLS and said, man, I wonder if I could have made it to Europe," McKennie said.
+"I didn't want to become one of those guys that started in MLS and said, man, I wonder if I could have made it to Europe," McKennie said.
 "I wanted to spread my wings and see what I could do over here."

 Forward Josh Sargent decided against Sporting Kansas City and is waiting until he turns 18 in February to sign with Werder Bremen.